Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-4-styling-the-website.md

 ## Conclusion

-To wrap this article up, I've replaced all the code examples we build so far into these components and add some small styling elements.
+I've replaced all the code examples we have built so far into these components and added some small styling elements to wrap this article up.

-I'm not a superb designer, but this should show you how to style your website with ease!
+I'm not a superb designer, but this should show you how to style your website easily!

 ![Astro recipe collection website - Part 4 Styling the website](https://cdn.hashnode.com/res/hashnode/image/upload/v1628489913718/aXgMTwM7g.png)